superboubek/UniQuant/README.md

 A header-only library which allows (un)quantifying efficiently unorganized indexed unit vector sets in 3D.

-This is the C++ reference implementation of the paper:
+This is the updated C++ reference implementation of the paper:
 >**[Fast Lossy Compression of 3D Unit Vector Sets](https://perso.telecom-paristech.fr/boubek/papers/UVC/).** *Sylvain Rousseau and Tamy Boubekeur.* SIGGRAPH Asia 2017 Technical Briefs (SA '17).
 ACM, New York, NY, USA, Article 23, 4 pages.
 DOI: [https://doi.org/10.1145/3145749.3149436](https://doi.org/10.1145/3145749.3149436)

-The demonstrator uses the Spherical Fibonacci point set as quantization method, but can be used with any existing quantization.
+The demonstrator uses the Spherical Fibonacci point set or the Octahedral quantization as quantization method, but can be used with any existing quantization.
-If you want to try other quantizations, it's advisable to use the source code provided as the supplemental material of [this independent unit vector quantization survey](http://jcgt.org/published/0003/02/01/).
-If you need a higher precision or speed is the main concern, it's advisable to use octahedral quantization (with the implementation of linked survey additional materials).
 This is not the exact same version of the source code that is used to measure performance for the corresponding paper.
-Performance might have been affected during refactoring.
+Performance might have been slightly affected during refactoring.

-Copyright(C) 2017 - 2018
+Copyright(C) 2017 - 2019
 Sylvain Rousseau and Tamy Boubekeur

 All rights reserved.

 ## Release Notes
+### Version 2.0 (June 2019)
+- Added a new grouping strategy (based on spherical fibonacci, with more precise quantization but slower)
+- Added more quantization method (Octahedral quantization)

 ### Version 1.0
 Initial code publication.